ctec121-master/GraphicsProgrammingAssignment/README.md

-# Module-5-ProgAsgnmt-6-Graphics
+# Graphics Module Problems

-This repository contains the files for Programming Assignment 6 on graphics.
+This repository contains the files for the module on graphics.
 There are 7 problems:

 1. An exercise in commenting existing code
 2. Update existing code to new specs